Trade Republic Review

 All savings plan executions

-Cash interest p.a. (variable)
+Cash interest p.a. (variable, country-specific)

 European countries